tayting05/7OOP-Lab-Task/README.md

 ---

 ## Fun Facts About Me
+- I like playing games like 5v5 moba, and rpg games
+- I like eating
 - I study better with music 🎶
+- I code like a sloth 🤣
 - I like improving small projects step by step

+---

+## Skills
+- Adaptability
+- Time Management
+- Positive thinking
+- Open Minded
+- Good Listener

 ---

 ## Contacts